-• NRIB needed to decide either it operates a part of new research or outsources the research.
-A simulation was done by NRIB to confirm which operator was further efficient.
-As a result, NRIB could confirm it would spend much time to obtain some technologies and some expensive machineries would be necessary if NRIB conducts the research.
-NRIB decided to outsource the research.

-(Please refer to 「Image 4: The case study of cost simulation」 below).
+• NRIB needed to decide either it should operate a part of new research or outsource the research.
+A simulation was done by NRIB to confirm which operators were further efficient.
+As a result, NRIB could confirm it would spend much time to obtain some technologies and some expensive machineries would be necessary if NRIB would conduct the research.
+NRIB decided to outsource the research while obtaining the quote of outsourcing expense and considering effect of the operation.
+(Please refer to Image 4: The case study of cost simulation below).
 (NRIB: National Research Institute of Brewing)

+Image 4: The case study of cost simulation